Discussion – ‘Sustainable and Green Transport in Bengaluru’

 The discussion was attended by representatives of fleet operators such as Uber, Lithium Urban Technologies, Bounce Share, Yulu bike, delivery services such as Freshworld, manufacturers such as Pi Beam Labs, Grinntech Motors, EV Investor, manufacturer, operator -Micelio Mobility and think tanks such as WRI, TERI, Urbanmorph among others.

-For an EV to run smoothly, battery plays an important role, hence the current and future needs of batteries were also discussed.
+For an EV to run smoothly, the battery plays an important role, hence the current and future needs of batteries were also discussed.

 Some of the early adopters are likely to be for the following use cases: